 Corn Mazes with the Kids in Fairfield County, CT

 Plasko's Farm draws thousands of visitors to its 8-acre site in Trumbull each year.
 They may just be the oldest running corn maze in Fairfield County.
-Plasko's opened their corn maze this year on September 1st.
+Plasko's opens their corn maze early September.
 The maze is open 7 days a week from 10:00 - 5:00pm and runs until the beginning of November.
-This year's maze depicts a Corsair propeller airplane.
 The corn field is four and half acres and the path in Plasko's maze twists and turns for about about 1.5 miles, so be prepared for an active day.
 They go the extra mile and donate a portion of each $7 ticket ($6 for kids 4-10, 3 and under are free) to Swim Across the Sound cancer prevention and education programs.
 This maze is dense, and in case you get lost, they've got 'corn cops' to help guide you out or escape hatches for any tykes freaking out about being children of the corn or those in need of a bathroom break.
 Plasko's also offers pumpkins, cider donuts, mums, hayrides, farm animals, a country store and farm market.

 Plasko's Farm, 670 Daniels Farm Rd., Trumbull CT, 06611, 203-268-2716

 Castle Hill Farm's 7-acre, 400,000 stalk maze will a-maze you.
 This family run farm even made a national Top 12 list of Best Corn Mazes for their enormous maze nestled among fall foliage in a bucolic setting.
-Opening day is on September 21st and things kick off at 1:00pm with a Ukranian Festival filled with music, food, dancing, bounce houses and more.
-The maze is open through October 30th and admission is $8.50.
+Opening day is on September 27th and runs through October 30th.
+Admission is $8.50.
 They are open on weekends from 10:00-5:00pm, and during the week from 2:00-5:00pm.
 If those times don't work for you, you can call the incredibly nice owners who will gladly work with you to try and accommodate your request (for example, they'll open up in the morning during the week if you have a large enough group... just call).
 You can also book a private bonfire which comes with the use of a large, lit tent, hayrides and an evening trip through the corn maze (call for pricing).
 Once you're inside the maze itself, they make it your mission to find 30 facts along the way so the entire experience is one where you can have fun, learn and get lost all at the same time.
 Castle Hill also has some seriously cute farm animals for your kids to see before and after the maze and the hand washing stations and port-a-potties are a plus.

 Paproski's Castle Hill Farm, 25 Sugar Lane, Newtown, CT 203-426-5487